 Welcome to the PF Bentley One to One Workshop.

-If you’re a professional who wants to improve your expertise or a photography student wanting to learn your craft in a compressed time or a hobbyist who wants to improve your imagery and technical proficiency, PF Bentley offers a unique one to one photography workshop that takes place off the beaten path on the beautiful remote mystical and magical island of Molokai in Hawaii, where Hawaiian culture is a way of life.
+If you’re a professional who wants to improve your expertise or a photography student wanting to learn your craft or a hobbyist who wants to improve your imagery and technical proficiency, I offer a unique one to one photography workshop that takes place off the beaten path on the beautiful remote mystical and magical island of Molokai in Hawaii, one of the most beautiful untouched places on earth.

-Award-winning former TIME Magazine photographer PF Bentley was lead instructor at the very successful Platypus Workshop for over 10 years and taught visual journalism at Brooks Institute of Photography where he was named Teacher of the Year in 2005.
+After 20 years shooting for TIME Magazine I taught workshops for professionals and visual journalism at Brooks Institute of Photography and was named Teacher of the Year in 2005.

 Molokai has the world’s highest sea cliffs and the second longest reef the world. (next to Australia’s Great Barrier Reef).
 It has been named one of the Top Ten Untouched Island Escapes by Frommer’s and one of the Best Adventure Islands by National Geographic Adventure Magazine.

-Throughout his career, photojournalist & documentary filmmaker PF Bentley has covered domestic and international politics.
-Bentley is known and respected throughout the print and broadcast community for earning unprecedented access to presidential candidates, Heads of State, and Capitol Hill.
-Bentley is a former Time Magazine photographer and Special Correspondent.
-He has won five first place Pictures of the Year awards for his political coverage.
-Bentley produced programming for ABC-TV Nightline, shot for The Travel Channel and helped create Reason.TV with Drew Carey, where he was Senior Producer and Director of Photography for the web network.
+As a former Time Magazine photographer and Special Correspondent, I covered domestic and international politics.
+Known throughout the print and broadcast community for earning unprecedented access to presidential candidates, Heads of State, and Capitol Hill, I won five first place Pictures of the Year awards for political coverage.
+I also produced programming for ABC-TV Nightline, shot for The Travel Channel and helped create Reason.TV with Drew Carey, where he was Senior Producer and Director of Photography for the web network.

-PF Bentley started his career shooting rock n roll bands for Sunbums Hawaii in the early 1970’s while attending UH Manoa.
+My career shooting rock n roll bands for Sunbums Hawaii in the early 1970’s while attending UH Manoa.
 He graduated UH in 1975 with the degree in Education.
-In 2004 he received the Award of Distinction from the UH College of Education.
+In 2004 I received the Award of Distinction from the UH College of Education.

-Bentley was Chief Photographer for Honolulu Civil Beat in 2014 and now works freelance for such clients as Hawaii Business Magazine and Hana Hou.
-To see more of PF’s work go to pfpix.com
+In addition, I was Chief Photographer for Honolulu Civil Beat in 2014 and now work freelance for such clients as Hawaii Business Magazine and Hana Hou.
+To see more of my work go to pfpix.com

 His unique personal style of teaching focuses on the skill level of each student, tailoring the learning experience to achieve the best possible results.